tzeikob/javascript-patterns/control-flow/limited-parallel-execution/readme.md

 Below you can find various trivial or real-world implementations of this pattern:

-* [Stop Words](stop-words.js): find how many stop words a given list of words has with callbacks
+* [Stop Words](stop-words.js): Find how many stop words a given list of words has with callbacks
-* [Unicode Mapper](unicode-mapper.js): map japanese words to their unicode equivalent with promises
+* [Unicode Mapper](unicode-mapper.js): Map japanese words to their unicode equivalent with promises
-* [Sales](sales.js): reduce to the total amount of sales from different sources with async/await
+* [Sales](sales.js): Reduce to the total amount of sales from different sources with async/await